Vespula infernalis: Post-emergence colony stage

 During this stage, the colony is larger.
-In one experiment, a Vespula infernalis female was allowed to invade a Vespula atropilosa colony.
+In one experiment, a V. infernalis female was allowed to invade a Vespula atropilosa colony.
 Different from the queen reared worker stage, the workers in this stage were much more defensive; more aggression was observed in the form of stinging, mauling and chasing.
-Additionally, the parasite displays more aggression than the host's queen.
+The parasite displays more aggression than the host's queen.
 During a fight between the parasite and the queen, the parasite will do anything to harm or gain a better position by using her mandibles and stinger.
 Injuries to the queen include but are not limited to broken antennae and injured fore and hind-leg.
-Surprisingly, the host queen refrained from using her mandibles whereas the workers were quick to use theirs in defense.
+The host queen refrained from using her mandibles whereas the workers were quick to use theirs in defense.

 Post-invasion: parasite and host worker interactions

-Vespula infernalis are very hostile and aggressive in invading and killing or driving away the host queen.
+V. infernalis are very hostile and aggressive in invading and killing or driving away the host queen.
 Once the invasion of a host nest is successful, V. infernalis will take over the nest, inspecting and patrolling the cells.
 The host workers will initially avoid the parasite and often ignore any colony duties.
 In response, the parasite will maul and chase the workers.
 While there is still tension, the inquiline typically does not sting the workers and does not engage in egg eating (oophagy).
-A suggested strategy may be to kill older workers of the host colony first and leave the younger workers behind to take care of the brood.
+An evolutionarily favorable strategy would be to kill older workers of the host colony first and leave the younger workers behind to take care of the brood.
 During this period, a female will assert her dominance over the younger workers.

-This obvious display of dominance by the parasite over the host workers is more common during early colony occupations and absent later on.
+This display of dominance by the parasite over the host workers is more common during early colony occupations and absent later on.
 The parasite displays mauling behaviour: it grabs the workers with its legs and chews on their dorsums.
 Furthermore, the parasite also displays mauling behaviour after trophallaxis, which it initiates by soliciting and chasing a worker.
-Vespula infernalis rarely forage, build cells, or feed larvae, nor do they help thermoregulate (workers fan during hot temperatures or adopt warming postures during low temperatures).
+V. infernalis rarely forage, build cells, or feed larvae, nor do they help thermoregulate (workers fan during hot temperatures or adopt warming postures during low temperatures).
 Furthermore, even when a nest is attacked by enemies, the parasite will remain inside the nest rather than help the workers defend it.

 Suppression of reproduction of host workers

-Several signs indicate that Vespula infernalis repress the reproduction of host workers.
-There is no worker oviposition in nests of Vespula acadica parasitised by Vespula infernalis.
-Secondly, if workers were ovipositing then there would be higher levels of aggression between workers.
-However mauling was reduced between workers.
+Several signs indicate that V. infernalis repress the reproduction of host workers.
+During gastral dragging (dragging of abdomen across comb), substances that prevent oogenesis in workers are released from the Dufour's gland of the parasite, effectively bringing a halt to reproduction.
+There is no worker oviposition in nests of V. acadica parasitised by V. infernalis.
+Normally if workers were ovipositing then there would be higher levels of aggression between them, but mauling behavior tends to be reduced instead.
 The frequent aggressive and assertive behaviours of the parasites aid in asserting reproductive monopoly.
-Another indication is that parasites are observed to patrol cells frequently, hence defending oviposition sites.
-Lastly, during gastral dragging (dragging of abdomen across comb), substances that prevent oogenesis in workers are released from the Dufour's gland of the parasite.
+Another indication is that parasites are observed to patrol cells frequently, defending oviposition sites.